 The IRS tax consequences of a student debt settlement should also be considered in your personal finance budget comparisons.
 The amount of the loan you don’t pay is considered “forgiven” and will be considered taxable income on your tax return.

-2. You May Be Able To Consolidate Multiple Debts Into One Debt
+Can You Consolidate Multiple Debts Into One Debt?

 The disadvantage of consolidation is that existing unpaid interest gets added to your principal balance, and you’ll end up paying new interest on your old interest.
 You may also have a longer term to repay your loan.

 Refinancing your student loan(s) is another alternative to student loan settlement.
-When you refinance a loan, you take out a new loan to pay off an old loan, so it could take more time to pay off your loan.
-The primary benefit of refinancing your student loan is that (if you’re eligible) you will pay a lower interest rate than the one you’re paying now, or at least a fixed interest rate instead of a variable interest rate.
-This could save you thousands of dollars in the long run.
+When you refinance a loan, you take out a new loan to pay off the old loan, so it could take more time to pay off your debt.
+The primary benefit of refinancing your student loan is that you may be approved for a lower interest rate than the one you’re paying now.
+Alternatively, you may be able to get a fixed interest rate instead of a variable one, which could save you thousands of dollars over time.

 Federal student loan refinancing is only available in limited circumstances for certain loans, but you may be able to find a private company to refinance a federal loan.
-If you take this approach, you’ll have the disadvantage of losing all of the repayment, deferment, forgiveness, and forbearance options the federal government offers, so make sure you’ve exhausted all alternatives and can afford to make student loan payments on the new plan.
+Be aware: If you take this approach, you’ll have the disadvantage of losing all of the repayment, deferment, forgiveness, and forbearance options the federal government offers.
+So make sure you’ve exhausted all alternatives and can afford to make student loan payments on the new plan.

 Forbearance is another option for federal student loan borrowers.
 When your loan is in forbearance, you don’t have to make payments for a year, but your loan will still be charged interest.
 You do have the option of making interest-only payments during your forbearance, and that will save you money down the road.